vinirossa/software-engineering/design-patterns.md

 ### Iterator

-Sequentially access the elements of a collection, without exposing its underlying, that is, not exposing all items right away.
+Sequentially access the elements of a collection, without exposing its underlying representation, that is, not exposing all the items right away.

 > Some benefits of iterator pattern is that is possible to create infinite collections and to pause the iteration to continue it later in a much easier way than `foreach`s with an index.